-- the accounts which apply the omnibus client segregation as set out in paragraph 2.3 below (each an "Omnibus Segregated Account" or "OSA"); and - the accounts which apply the individual client segregation as set out in paragraph 2.4 below (each an "Individual Segregated Account" or "ISA").
+- (a) the accounts which apply the omnibus client segregation as set out in paragraph 2.3 below (each an "Omnibus Segregated Account" or "OSA"); and - (b) the accounts which apply the individual client segregation as set out in paragraph 2.4 below (each an "Individual Segregated Account" or "ISA").

-In addition to offering OSAs and ISAs, and in respect of the CDS Clearing Service only, the Clearing House also offers to FCM/BD Clearing Members two types of account:
+In addition to offering OSAs and ISAs, and in respect of the CDS Clearing Service only, the Clearing House also offers to FCM Clearing Members a type of account that complies with the CFTC regulations - "LSOC Account" (the acronym LSOC meaning "legally segregated, operationally commingled" accounts), as set out in paragraph 2.5 below.

-- an account type that complies with the CFTC rules and regulations "LSOC Account" (the acronym LSOC meaning "legally segregated, operationally commingled" accounts), where transactions qualifying as "swaps" are held; and - an account type that complies with the U.S. Securities Exchange Act of 1934 and the SEC rules and regulations, where transactions qualifying as "security-based swaps" ("SBS") are held "SBS Account", as set out in paragraph 2.5 below, the LSOC Account and the SBS Account being hereinafter referred to as the "FCM/BD Client Accounts".